7bitcoder/Engineering-Thesis/README.md

 3. Command window, contains information about, gestures captured, execution command status etc.,
 4. Frames per second,
 5. On/Off neural network processing,
 6. On/Off automatic gesture detection.
-If gesture is detected for more than 2s script automatic sends command to Arlo.
+If gesture is detected for more than 2s script automatically sends command to Arlo.
 Can be also activated via Ctrl.
 7. Connect/Disconnect,
 8. Emergency stop, cancels all commands actual beeing in execution.
-Can be also activates via Shift
+Can be also activated via Shift
 9. Commands and probability of ocurance in actual dataframe
 10. Dataframe preview in 640x480 resolution, grey area is ignored in gesture detection process. </br> </br>
 ![gesty](Rysunki/schematGestów.png)